Skip to main content

 Supported provider types today

-Bridge currently recognizes two provider types:
+Bridge currently recognizes these provider types:

 TypeAccepted URI formsNotes